Adoption

 Stepparent Adoption

 We assist the stepparent in forming a new legal relationship with their spouse’s child.
 We also help clients determine if the parental rights of the other parent may be involuntarily terminated.
-The parental rights of the other parent may be terminated in situations where child support has not been paid for a year or longer or the child has been abandoned for a year or longer by the other parent.

 Contested Adoption

+The parental rights of tha birth parent may be terminated in situations where the birth parent has died, he child has been abandoned for a year or longer, or child support has not been paid for a year or longer.
 When a presumed or alleged birth father seeks to object to an adoption, we can help you deal with this contested adoption by legally freeing the child and terminating the parental rights whenever possible.